-Maybe you’ve read about it, heard about it, or noticed it referenced in the headlines, but while racial discrepancies in maternal health and mortality rates are just recently garnering media attention, it’s been an issue for a long time.
+Maybe you’ve read about it, heard about it, or noticed it referenced in the headlines, but while racial discrepancies in maternal health and mortality rates are just recently garnering media attention, it’s been an issue for too long.

-The truth is, there’s a significant gap in just how safe it is to become a mother that rests on whether you are white or a woman of color, and there’s no easy way to explain why infant and maternal mortality rates are significantly higher for black women.
-But just because it’s not easy doesn’t mean we shouldn’t talk about it.
+The truth is, there’s a significant — no — massive gap in how safe it is to become a mother that rests on whether you are white or a woman of color.
+There’s not an easy way to explain why infant and maternal mortality rates are significantly higher for black women; because it’s not a simple story to tell and it’s not a pretty one either.
+But that’s all the more reason why we need to talk about it.

 The truth about racial disparities in maternal health

-One of the major culprits of infant death is low birth weight, which happens to be a particularly common condition for black babies.
+Let’s talk about what’s going on from a health perspective: one of the major culprits of infant death is low birth weight, which happens to be a particularly common condition for black newborns.
 They’re 2-3 times more likely to be born preterm or at low birth weight, and for the first time in a decade, the number of low-birth-weight babies in the U.S. has increased.
 Since it’s a major factor in infant death, this is a statistic we need to better understand.

 It’s hard to pin down any one reason as the sole cause of blame.
 But the racial disparity in maternal and infant mortality has been studied for years, and experts have some pretty solid ideas as to why it persists.
 Low birth weight babies and preventable health conditions are two significant factors, but what’s the root cause?
 Most studies point to implicit racial bias.